raajSharvin22/Smart_Expenses_Tracker/README.md

 # Smart_Expenses_Tracker
-Smart Expense Tracker is a Python-based web application built using the Flask framework.
-It allows users to register, log in, and manage their daily expenses easily.
-This project was developed to help users stay on top of their spending habits in a simple, secure, and interactive way.
+A Python-based web application built with the Flask framework to help users track and manage daily expenses.
+It features secure user registration and login, intuitive forms to add, edit, and delete expenses, and categorized expense views for better organization.
+The system uses SQLite with SQLAlchemy ORM for secure data storage, while HTML, CSS, and Jinja2 were used to design responsive, user-friendly interfaces.